What Is Complex PTSD & How Does PTSD Affect Relationships?

 Changes in beliefs and worldview

 It’s difficult for people to maintain a positive worldview when years of chaotic prolonged abuse have plagued them.
-Faith that their lives can improve can be lost.
+They lose faith that their lives can improve.
 As can their belief that God loves them unconditionally.

 CPTSD can cause people to be constantly changing beliefs in search for love and security.
 Of course this can create relationship difficulties.
-The partner of the CPTSD person may be frustrated trying to adjust to the fluctuating worldviews, which may result in lifestyle changes, new spiritual practices, or political agendas.
+The partner of the CPTSD person may be frustrated adjusting to the fluctuating worldviews, which may result in lifestyle changes, new spiritual practices, or political agendas.

 Emotional regulation difficulties